-Jean Taylor, in her book Villages of South Dade, gives only the sketchiest of information about the community of Goulds, writing only that it was named for a “Mr. Gould”, who was from Indiana and was the foreman of a tie-cutting crew for the Florida East Coast Railway.
-I’m posting this essay to expand on her account a little bit.
+Jean Taylor, in her book Villages of South Dade, gives only the sketchiest of information about the founding of Goulds, writing only that it was named for a “Mr. Gould,” who was from Indiana and was the foreman of a tie-cutting crew for the Florida East Coast Railway.
+I’m posting this essay to provide more information.

 Lyman B. Gould was born in July, 1857 in Brown Township, Washington County, Indiana.
 His parents were Riley and Sarah Gould, born ca. 1823 and 1827, respectively.
 In 1880, Lyman was a brakeman on a railroad in Washington County, Nebraska.
 By 1900, he was living in Cocoanut Grove with his wife, S. Catherine.
 Among his neighbors were John and Antoinette Frederick.
 John S. Frederick was a prominent civil engineer who was employed by the Florida East Coast Railway.
 His name appears on many legal documents in early Dade County history.

 Lyman didn’t stay that long in Dade County – on April 22, 1909, he registered to vote in Maricopa County, Arizona and later got into real estate there.
 Russell F. Tatum, Homestead’s first mayor, also moved to Phoenix and continued his real estate career there.
 Tatum Boulevard in that city is named after him.
 Lyman returned to Dade County some time before 1928 and died here that year.

 After Lyman left what later became known as the community of Goulds, development proceeded apace.
 I found the following article in the September 27, 1912 issue of the The Miami Weekly Metropolis and thought it would be of interest to those of you interested in the history of the area.